Phone: 905-525-9140 ext: 27822

-Vanina Dal Bello-Haas, PhD, PT is an Associate Professor in the School of Rehabilitation Sciences and Assistant Dean, Physiotherapy.
-Vanina graduated with a Bachelor of Science in Physiotherapy from the University of Toronto, completed her Master’s degree at Brock University and her PhD at Cleveland State University.
-She was a faculty member at Cleveland State University (Department of Health Sciences/Physical Therapy Program) and the University of Saskatchewan (School of Physical Therapy), before arriving at McMaster in 2011.
+Dr. Dal Bello-Haas, PhD, PT is a Professor in the School of Rehabilitation Science and Assistant Dean of the Physiotherapy Program.
+Dr. Dal Bello-Haas graduated with a Bachelor of Science in Physiotherapy from the University of Toronto, completed her Master’s degree at Brock University and her PhD at Cleveland State University.
+She was a faculty member at Cleveland State University (Department of Health Sciences/Physical Therapy Program) and the University of Saskatchewan (School of Physical Therapy) before arriving at McMaster in 2011.
 Vanina has worked with a variety of patient populations and has practiced in most physiotherapy practice areas since graduation, and has specialized in the assessment and management of individuals with neurodegenerative diseases and older adults since 1994.
-Dr. Dal Bello-Haas is also currently a member of the MAC H2ope clinic Executive Council.
+Dr. Dal Bello-Haas is also currently a member of the MAC H2OPE clinic Executive Council.

 Research methods include qualitative, quantitative, and systematic reviews.